KyleTheScientist/Bark/README.md

 ### Movement
 * `Airplane` - This allows the player to fly around. **Spread your arms out like and airplane** to activate and use your wrists to steer!
+* `Bubble` - Freezes your velocity at zero so you can remain in one spot in the air
 * `Grappling Hooks` - **Grab one of the grapple guns** off of your hip holster with **either grip button and then press the trigger to fire**
 * `Platforms (Left/Right)` - **Press the grip button** on your controller to create a floating platform in the air that you can stand on.
 There's a toggle for each hand so that you can disable one if it clashes with another mod's inputs.
 * `Speed` - Significantly increases the player's movement speed
 * `Wall Run` - Allows you to seamlessly transition between running on floors, walls, and ceilings!
 ### Physics
-* `Freeze` - Freezes your velocity at zero so you can remain in one spot in the air
 * `Low Gravity` - Decreases the strength of gravity
 * `No Collide` - Allows the player to fall through solid objects.
 Enabling this automatically enables platforms so you don't fall to your death!
 * `No Slip` - Disables sliding on slippery surfaces, like ice.